7.5 miles of hiking • 750' elevation gain •

 11.5 miles of hiking • 2750' elevation gain •

 Started off with 5 mile bike ride from June Lake to Ape Canyon TH.
 Threw bike in bushes and hiked up Ape Canyon to Loowit, and headed CW back to the June.
+The dang mountain was covered by clouds all day.

 39.5 miles of hiking • 9750' elevation gain • 4 nights